maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/customising_our_plotly_graphs.md

 * opacity
 * line

 You can find a complete reference of all of these attributes [on the plot.ly web page here](https://plot.ly/python/reference/).
+It is not the most attractive or user friendly reference page, but all the attributes are listed there.

 ---